Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/lesson-05.md

 The goal of this week is creating a simple server to connect to your SPA front end.

+## Learning Objectives

+- Build a web server with Express JS
+- Identify what makes a good API
+- Define an API
+- Build a public API that serves JSON

 ## Express

 Express is a framework that runs on a Node.js server.
 Express describes itself as: